 What are your key strengths as a teaching assistant?

 Again relate your strengths to what the school is looking for in a teaching assistant.
 Back up your answer with concrete examples of your strengths.
 Go to this list of strengths to help you with this question.

 Discussing your areas for improvement indicates a good level of self-awareness.
 Importantly, always discuss the steps you have taken towards improvement.

-Have a number of smart questions ready to ask in your interview.
+Have a number of smart questions ready to ask at the end of your interview for the teaching assistant position.
 Examples include:

 What is the number one priority of the teaching assistant role at this school?

 How will job performance in this position be evaluated?

 What is the reporting structure of the teaching team?